coach-marketplace/node-api/README.md

 #### Dev:

-> Dev is the same of local but the difference is the DB is on Mongo Atlas so
+> Dev is the same of local but the difference is the DB is on Mongo Atlas Cloud
-> you don't need to have it running locally.
+> so you don't need to have it running locally.

 ```
 npm run start:dev